 The fundamental problem with using traditional tools for AEO

-Traditional keyword research tools — Ahrefs, SEMrush, Moz — are built to measure one thing: how often a phrase is entered into Google Search.
-That number is genuinely useful for understanding whether a topic has audience demand.
-But it answers a different question than AEO requires.
+Traditional keyword research tools — Ahrefs, SEMrush, Moz — measure how often a phrase is entered into Google Search.
+That measurement is genuinely useful for understanding whether a topic has audience demand, but it answers a different question than AEO requires.

-AEO asks: when a user asks this question to an AI system, is there a clear answer being generated, and is my content being selected as a source for that answer?
-Google search volume is a proxy for the first half of that question.
-It tells you nothing about the second half.
+AEO requires knowing whether an AI system generates a clear answer for that query, and whether your content gets selected as a source for it.
+Google search volume is a proxy for the first half of that question and tells you nothing about the second half.

-A peer-reviewed arXiv study found that GPT-4o's source pool overlaps with Google's indexed content by only 4%.
-Perplexity overlaps at 15.2%.
-That means high-volume Google keywords predict AI citation eligibility for a fraction of AI search activity.
+A peer-reviewed arXiv study found that GPT-4o's source pool overlaps with Google's indexed content by only 4%, and Perplexity overlaps at 15.2% — a gap large enough that high-volume Google keywords predict AI citation eligibility for only a fraction of AI search activity.
 The rest requires a different research process.

 What AEO keyword research is actually trying to find

-The output of AEO keyword research is not a ranked list of search volumes.
-It is a map of question-intent clusters where AI systems are actively generating answers — and where your content could become a cited source.
+The output of AEO keyword research is a map of question-intent clusters where AI systems are actively generating answers and your content can become a cited source — not a ranked list of search volumes.
+Three signals define a good AEO target.

-First, the query is answered directly by AI systems when you test it.
-If you ask ChatGPT, Perplexity, and Google AI Overviews the question and receive a synthesised answer with citations, the query is an active AEO target.
-If the AI declines to answer or returns only links, it is not.
+First, the query is answered directly by AI systems when you test it: ask ChatGPT, Perplexity, and Google AI Overviews the question, and if you get a synthesised answer with citations, the query is an active AEO target.

-How to conduct AEO keyword research without a purpose-built tool
+How do you conduct AEO keyword research without a purpose-built tool?

 | Data source | What it tells you | What it cannot tell you |